-The Wet Tropics Management Authority acknowledges and thanks all sponsors of the most recent Cassowary Awards held on 10 March 2018.
+The Wet Tropics Management Authority acknowledges and thanks all sponsors of 2019 Cassowary Awards.

 Your support demonstrates your commitment to the Wet Tropics World Heritage Area and appreciation of the outstanding contribution and presentation of the Area made by so many in the community.

 Visit by day, and learn about bush foods, the didgeridoo, hunting methods and how to throw a boomerang and spear.
-2½ hour tours include face painting, Creation story, Aboriginal dance performances, bush foods and medicines presentation, weapons and hunting presentation, didgeridoo demonstration, and boomerang and spear throwing.
+Activities include face painting, Creation story, Aboriginal dance performances, bush foods and medicines presentation, weapons and hunting presentation, didgeridoo demonstration, and boomerang and spear throwing.

 Visit at night and participate in a fire ceremony followed by a corroboree celebrating Aboriginal Dreamtime stories, and join the Rainbow Serpent circle to learn traditional language songs before the ceremonial fire is lit.
 Dinner is a selection of Australian meat and seafood dishes, and an array of salads and desserts featuring tantalising Indigenous flavours.
 Relax around the fire with the Tjapukai warriors where there is time for an intimate chat.

-Located in the Wet Tropics World Heritage Area, Barron Gorge Hydro is located 20km north-west of Cairns.
-It sources water from the Barron River to produce electricity, before releasing the water back into the river in the same pristine condition in which it entered the power station.
+Located in the Wet Tropics World Heritage Area, Barron Gorge Hydro sources its water from the Barron River to produce clean, green electricity before releasing the water back into the river in the same pristine condition in which it entered the power station.

 The North Queensland Land Council (NQLC) is the recognised Native Title Representative Body for its region, representing approximately 38,000 Aboriginal traditional owners and residents.
 NQLC’s region covers approximately 943,300 km2 of lands and waters, with approximately 411,164 km2 of this being land.